sultanpos/app/README.md

 ## Backend

-The backend can be downloaded from:
+The backend still on development, it will be downloadable later for free.
+In the meanwhile the backend accessible from https://dev.sultanpos-api.lekapin.com/docs/.
+Default username and password for authenticate:
+- username: sultan
+- password: sultan